-- Permanent training: The findings from the error analysis are continuously incorporated into the training process.
-In workshops and other in-house training activities, the content is constantly being adapted; Thus, the error culture is also part of the continuing education culture in the company.
-This also makes everyone aware of the importance of "lifelong" learning.
+- Permanent training: The findings from the error analysis flow continuously into the training process.
+The content is constantly adapted in workshops and other internal training measures; the error culture is therefore also part of the training culture in the company.
+This also makes everyone aware of the importance of “lifelong” learning.

 - The view over the horizon: Creativity and visionary thinking are promoted and valued positively.
 Those who are not afraid of failure also dare to go new ways.
 Only a fearless climate enables the development of new, creative approaches - even if they seem so absurd and fantastic at first.